Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Introduction

 In the spirit of discrete differential geometry, we also consider centroaffine polygons, a discretization of centroaffine curves.
 These are centrally symmetric $2n$-gons $P_1,\ldots,P_{2n}$ such that $[P_i,P_{i+1}]=1$ and $P_{i+n}=-P_i$ for all $i$ (the index is understood cyclically).
 A centroaffine $2n$-gon is a {\it self-B\"acklund $(n,k)$-gon} if there exists a constant $c$ such that $[P_i,P_{i+k}]=c$ for all $i$.
 A trivial example is an affine-regular $2n$-gon which is a self-B\"acklund $(n,k)$-gon for all $k$.
 The problem is to describe non-trivial self-B\"acklund $(n,k)$-gons.

 These polygons are centroaffine analogs of the discretization of the bicycle curves, the bicycle polygons, studied in \cite{Tab06,TT}.
-Some of the results on self-B\"acklund $(n,k)$-gons in Section \ref{sect:polygonsrig} were included in Section 7.3 of the original (but not the final) version of \cite{AFIT}, and were motivated by the study of the cross-ratio dynamics on ideal polygons in the hyperbolic plane and hyperbolic space therein.
+Some of our results on self-B\"acklund $(n,k)$-gons were included in Section 7.3 of the original (but not the final) version of \cite{AFIT}, and were motivated by the study of the cross-ratio dynamics on ideal polygons in the hyperbolic plane and hyperbolic space therein.

 Centroaffine polygons are closely related to linear second-order difference equations with periodic solutions and with Coxeter's frieze patterns, see \cite{Mor}.
 In particular, given a simple centroaffine $2n$-gon, the determinants $[P_i,P_j]$ with $|i-j|<n$ form the entries, all positive, of a frieze pattern of width $n-3$.
 In these terms, we are interested in frieze patterns that have a row consisting of the same numbers, but not every row being constant.